2023 Legislative Priorities

-Priority #3: Invest in State Capital Outlay and Asset Maintenance to Provide Facilities that Enhance Student Success
+Priority #3: Invest in State Capital Outlay and Asset Maintenance to Provide High-quality Facilities and Campus Infrastructure

 - The state should support a state capital outlay process that is conducted annually, is consistent and predictable, and provides the public investment needed to ensure continued world-class academics and applied research at Michigan’s public universities.

-- The state should reinstitute state payments for infrastructure, technology, equipment, and maintenance for university facilities and infrastructure, helping these institutions lengthen the lifespan and functional utility of the state’s previous investments in campus assets for many more years.
+- The state should reinstitute state payments for infrastructure, technology, equipment, and maintenance for university facilities and infrastructure, helping these institutions lengthen the lifespan and functional utility of the state’s previous investments in campus assets.

 High-quality academic and research facilities are vital to ensuring that Michigan’s public universities remain competitive by continuing to deliver world-class education and creating the knowledge and talent that will power tomorrow’s economy.
 Constructing technologically and environmentally sophisticated campus facilities requires a financing partnership between the state and its public universities.
 Capital outlay investments have fallen short over the years, and no new university capital outlay project has been authorized for planning since 2018, although one new project was directly authorized for construction.
 It is important to return to a dependable cycle of a few projects annually to minimize uncertainty and to avoid extended delays in asset maintenance, or the sudden tightening of construction-related labor markets due to multiple institutions planning or building at once.
 The state capital outlay process should be conducted annually, be predictable and consistent, scored transparently, and include significant public investment in campus facilities on a regular basis.